On the worldsheet S matrix of the AdS3/CFT2 mixed-flux mirror model: Scattering on the worldsheet for strings in AdS3xS3xT4

 The dispersion relations $\omega_i$ for the energies as functions of the momenta are written in eqs.~\eqref{dispersion_relations_zy_and_barzbary} and~\eqref{dispersion_relation_masslss_in_string_model}.

-Even if in figure~\ref{image_vertex_interactions_string_theory_massive} the vertices are written with the convention that all the particles are incoming, by crossing symmetry it is always possible to transform an incoming particle into an outgoing antiparticle with opposite energy and momentum and computing in this manner all the two-to-two tree-level scattering amplitudes.
+Even if in figures~\ref{image_vertex_interactions_string_theory_massive} and~\ref{image_vertex_interactions_string_theory_massless} the vertices are written with the convention that all the particles are incoming, by crossing symmetry it is always possible to transform an incoming particle into an outgoing antiparticle with opposite energy and momentum and computing in this manner all the two-to-two tree-level scattering amplitudes.
 From these vertices, it is also possible to check that the processes in which incoming and outgoing particles are of different types cancel and the tree-level S-matrix is therefore purely elastic (this is only true when dropping the boson-bosons--fermion-fermion processes~\cite{Lloyd:2014bsa}).
-Let us consider for example the vertex in the second row of figure~\ref{image_vertex_interactions_string_theory_massive}.